- Polygon price has maintained a steady correction trend since September 2025 amid the formation of a falling wedge pattern.

 This upgrade is expected to boost network throughput by approximately 14%, bringing potential transaction speeds to approximately 3,260 TPS.
 The upgrades are anticipated to boost the efficiency of high-volume applications, payment options, and user experience without raising the validator payouts.

-Market reaction was slightly positive as Polygon price bounced roughly 2% in the last 48-hours.
+Market reaction was slightly positive as the Polygon price bounced roughly 2% in the last 48-hours.

 Meanwhile, the POL open Interest (OI), projecting the outstanding value of outstanding futures and options contracts, has remained largely unchanged since January 2026.
 According to Coinglass data, the OI value has remained stagnant around the $65.4 million value, indicating a wait-and-see approach from market participants.
 This lateral trend suggests that while existing positions aren’t being aggressively closed, no significant new money is flowing into the derivative market to bolster price action.

-While the price and open interest data shows limited immediate movement, the upgrade should have a long-term positive impact on Polygon’s competitiveness in the Layer-2 and payments sector.
+While the price and open interest data show limited immediate movement, the upgrade should have a long-term positive impact on Polygon’s competitiveness in the Layer-2 and payments sector.

 Polygon Price Just Inches Away From Major Bullish Pattern Breakout

-By the press time, the Polygon price traded at $0.093 mark, positioned just 2.5% away from challenging a long-coming resistance at $0.095.
-An analysis of the daily chart shows this downsloping trendline as part of a classic bullish reversal pattern called falling wedge pattern.
+By the press time, the Polygon price traded at $0.093 mark, positioned just 2.5% away from challenging a long-awaited resistance at $0.095.
+An analysis of the daily chart shows this downsloping trendline as part of a classic bullish reversal pattern called the falling wedge pattern.

-Since September 2025, the POL price has actively resonated within the two converging trendlines of this pattern, and witnessed a steady correction trend.
-A potential retest to the overhead trendline signals another breakout attempt from buyers to escape this pattern-led correction.
+Since September 2025, the POL price has actively resonated within the two converging trendlines of this pattern and witnessed a steady correction trend.
+A potential retest of the overhead trendline signals another breakout attempt from buyers to escape this pattern-led correction.

 If buyers flip the overhead resistance into potential support, the Polygon price could rise roughly 62% to hit $0.153, followed by a leap to $0.186.

 Based on our Polygon forecast, if the coin price witnesses intact supply pressure at this resistance, the sellers may drive a prolonged correction in its value.
-The POL coin positioned below the daily EMAs (20, 50, 100 and 200) indicate the path to least resistance is down and broader market sentiment in bearish.
+The POL coin positioned below the daily EMAs (20, 50, 100, and 200) indicates the path to least resistance is down, and the broader market sentiment is bearish.